 15. The Going-To-Bed Book by Sandra Boynton.
 The adorable animal characters and peppy rhymes in this story make it a great choice for winding down at bedtime.

 16. Good Night, Gorilla by Peggy Rathmann.
 When the zookeeper says goodnight to the gorilla, he doesn’t notice him steal his keys.
 As he makes his way around the zoo saying goodnight to all the animals, the gorilla follows along.
 A funny book for reading before bed.
+This is one of those preschool books that has minimal words but beautiful illustrations.

 17. Where the Wild Things Are by Maurice Sendak.
 When Max is sent to bed without supper, his imagination runs wild, taking him to a forest full of wild things.
 This book is a great reminder to let our imaginations run wild every once in a while.